 There’s a physiological reason for this.
-Stressors like anxiety and worry send our bodies into “fight or flight” mode.
-Normally, this state of hyperarousal fades away once the threat is gone.
-But chronic stress causes our nervous system to continually work on overdrive, pumping out hormones that keep us revved up and alert even when it’s time to sleep.
+Stressors like anxiety and worry can send the body into fight or flight mode.
+This state of hyperarousal usually fades once the threat is gone.
+But chronic stress keeps the nervous system in overdrive, pumping out hormones that keep you alert even when it’s time to rest.

 If you’ve been stuck in a cycle of wired nights and exhausted days, your body and mind need help remembering how to relax.
-These strategies can help you break free from unhealthy sleep patterns and finally get some solid shut-eye.
+Use the strategies below to break free from unhealthy sleep patterns and finally get some solid shut-eye.

 Understand where your stress resides